 Is there any more passive activity than staring at a TV screen?
 Back in the old days, most of us were glued to our sets for fear of missing an important plot point, only running to the kitchen or the bathroom on commercial breaks.
 But these days, thanks to services like Netflix, we’re used to stopping and starting our content at will.
 What’s more, as many of 87% of us are looking at our phones while we watch TV.

-Netflix is smart to get users engaging with its shows.
+Netflix is smart to get users engaging with its shows (here are other examples of engaging content).
 Audiences have become increasingly impatient with passive experiences, and giving audiences choices is the best way to make sure they give content a chance, whether it’s an interactive quiz that helps them determine the best place for their next vacation to a choice of ending in their favorite show.

 It’s no secret that the Facebook algorithm feeds us content we want to see, and ads are becoming so hyper-targeted they can tell us what we’re getting for Christmas before Santa brings it.
 While this intense level of personalization can sometimes feel a bit creepy, audiences have come to expect at least some level of personalization in all their online interactions.